Adverbs for Class 2

 • What are Adverbs?

 Adverbs are words that describe or modify verbs and adjectives.
-It is used to provide more information about the verb, adjective or action in the sentence.
+It is used to expand the meaning of the sentence's verb, adjective or action.

 Types of Adverbs